HerXayah/keyboard-sounds-cpp/README.md

 - Open the App
 - If a Window Pops up, press insert to Hide in Background

+### How to mute it when you play a Game?

+- Press Home Button to turn off all Sound
+- Press Home to turn on again

 ### How to close?

 - Press Insert